apache/trafficcontrol/docs/source/overview/delivery_services.rst

 Geo Limit Countries
 -------------------
 When `Geo Limit`_ is being used with this Delivery Service (and is set to exactly ``2``), this is optionally a list of country codes to which access to content provided by the Delivery Service will be restricted.
-Normally, this is a comma-delimited string of said country codes.
+Normally, this is a comma-delimited string of said country codes, or an array of strings representing the country codes.
 When creating a Delivery Service with this field or modifying the Geo Limit Countries field on an existing Delivery Service, any amount of whitespace between country codes is permissible, as it will be removed on submission, but responses from the :ref:`to-api` should never include such whitespace.

 .. table:: Aliases